by Mike Ratliff

 The following Biblical texts are commonly used by Synergists to deny the veracity of Limited Atonement.

-who gave himself as a ransom for all, which is the testimony given at the proper time.
-(1 Timothy 2:6 ESV)
+6 who gave Himself as a ransom for all, the testimony given at the proper time.
+1 Timothy 2:6 (NASB)

-My little children, I am writing these things to you so that you may not sin.
-But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.
-He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
-(1 John 2:1-2 ESV)
+1 My little children, I am writing these things to you so that you may not sin.
+And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous; 2 and He Himself is the propitiation for our sins; and not for ours only, but also for those of the whole world.
+1 John 2:1-2 (NASB)

-But we see him who for a little while was made lower than the angels, namely Jesus, crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone.
-(Hebrews 2:9 ESV)
+9 But we do see Him who was made for a little while lower than the angels, namely, Jesus, because of the suffering of death crowned with glory and honor, so that by the grace of God He might taste death for everyone.
+Hebrews 2:9 (NASB)

-that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
-(2 Corinthians 5:19 ESV)
+19 namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.
+2 Corinthians 5:19 (NASB)

-The next day he saw Jesus coming toward him, and said, “Behold, the Lamb of God, who takes away the sin of the world!
+29 The next day he *saw Jesus coming to him and *said, “Behold, the Lamb of God who takes away the sin of the world!
+John 1:29 (NASB)

-But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.
-(2 Peter 2:1 ESV)
+1 But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves.
+2 Peter 2:1 (NASB)